-Japanese puzzle box is a general term to describe various types of boxes which you need to do something to open it like sliding, spinning, hitting etc. Himitsubako (Himitsu means secret and bako means box) generally indicates those boxes which are traditional puzzle boxes with yosegi marquetry covering them and they can normally be opened only with sliding movements.
-Karakuri bako (Karakuri means trick), on the other hand, means those boxes made to modern design and the ways they open involve more than just sliding, but also spining, hitting, rotating etc.
+Japanese puzzle box is a general term to describe various types of boxes which you need to do something to open like sliding, spinning, hitting etc. Himitsubako (Himitsu means secret and bako means box) generally indicates those specific boxes which are traditional puzzle boxes with yosegi marquetry covering them and they can normally be opened only with sliding movements.
+Karakuri bako (Karakuri means trick and bako means box), on the other hand, means those boxes made to modern design and the ways they open involve more than just sliding, but also spining, hitting, rotating etc.

 These boxes have historically been made in Hakone area of Japan and they are located in the area which is about two hours train journey from Tokyo.

 Our shop is located only two stops away from Shibuya on Tokyo Metro Ginza line.
-For the details of how you can reach here, you can also see bellow.
+For the details of how you can reach us, you can also see bellow.

 All of these boxes come with instructions and can be gift wrapped.

-We now stock 5 different types of Himitsubako at our store and the collection has constantly been expanding.
+We usually stock about 5 different types of Himitsubako at our store and the collection has constantly been expanding.

 5 sun 21 times Himitsubako.
 Sun is written 寸 and 1 sun is about 3.3cm.
 So 5 sun is the width of about 15cm.
 The size is 15 x 9.8 x 6.5cm (inside space is 10 x 7.5 x 3.8cm).
 The price is 5,700yen (excluding tax).
 This is large enough to keep things in it and you need to move 21 times to open.
 It is relatively difficult to open, so if you like puzzle box and want to try something difficult, this will be the best choice, but we also have easier one with 10 movements.